aimeos/aimeos-docs/src/manual/services.md

 address (boolean, optional)
 : A value of "1" to pass the billing address to the payment gateway

+authorize (boolean, optional)
+: Not supported by that payment provider

 pspId (string, required)
 : Your merchant ID you use to log into your Postfinance account